- Total units 24 Units

 This minor requires the completion of 24 units which must include:

-A minimum of 6 units must come from completion of courses from the following list:
+A minimum of 6 units to from completion of courses from the following list: